 The configuration items are not deep, but they are adequate, considering the audience.
 If you subscribe to the Eero Secure Plus service, there's a link to get to the underlying details, including using the ad blocker.

-Eero Mesh smart-home integration, security and parental controls
+Eero Mesh review: Smart home integration, security and parental controls

 The base Eero has adequate security using WPA2 encryption but doesn't have the ability to use the stronger WPA3 protocol or a Trusted Platform Module (TPM) for authenticating its firmware upgrades.
 Updates are not encrypted and might be a backdoor for a hacker to enter your network.